BasmaElhoseny01/Basic_Arduino_projects/8.Photoresistor/README.md

 # Photoresitor
-Dealing with photoresistor , Analog device [0-1023].
+Dealing with the photoresistor, Analog device [0-1023].

 ## 🎥 Demo